samjones00/docs/docs/_documentation/Secure SSL Redis connections to Azure Redis.md

 [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) client includes support for SSL making it suitable for accessing remote Redis server instances over a secure SSL connection.

-Redis is normally used as a back-end datastore whose access is typically limited to Internal networks or authorized networks protected via firewalls, when communicating outside of your VPC you'll typically want to enable SSL.
+Redis is normally used as a back-end datastore whose access is typically limited to Internal networks or authorized networks protected via firewalls, when communicating outside of your VPC you'll typically want to communicate over SSL.

 ### General SSL Info